Lower bounds for the circuit size of partially homogeneous polynomials: Applications

-Lemma \ref{lem:cor38} is an improvement of \cite[Corollary 3.8]{Raz2009} where Raz, under the assumption that $f$ is $(s, 2r-1)$ elusive, obtained the lower bound $\Om (\sqrt s/ r^ 4)$ for the circuit size of $\tilde f$ which is weaker than our lower bound (${\sqrt s\over 40\cdot r^{3/2}}$).
-This is due to our upper bound $64 \cdot s^2 r^3$ for the number of of edges leading to the sum-gates in the universal circuit-graph $G_{s,r,n,m}$, see Proposition \ref{prop:universal}, which is better than the upper bound $\Om(s^2\cdot r^8)$ obtained by Raz in \cite[Proposition 3.3]{Raz2009}, based on his upper bound $\Om (s\cdot r^4)$ in \cite[Proposition 2.8]{Raz2009} for the number of the nodes in the universal graph-circuit $G_{s,r,n,n}$. \end{example}
+\begin{remark} Lemma \ref{lem:cor38} is an improvement of \cite[Corollary 3.8]{Raz2009}, which, under the assumption of Lemma \ref{lem:cor38}, provides the lower bound $\Om (\sqrt s/ r^ 4)$ for the circuit size of $\tilde f$.
+This lower bound is weaker than our lower bound (${\sqrt s\over 80\cdot (r+2)^{3}}$).
+Our improvement is due to our upper bound $256 \cdot s^2 (r+2)^6$ for the number of of edges leading to the sum-gates in the universal circuit-graph $G_{s,r,n,m}$, see Proposition \ref{prop:universal}, which is better than the upper bound $\Om(s^2\cdot r^8)$ obtained by Raz in \cite[Proposition 3.3]{Raz2009} for the number of the nodes in the universal graph-circuit $G_{s,r,n,n}$. \end{remark}

 \begin{corollary} Let $char (\F) = 0$.
 Assume that $r$ grows much slower than $n$, e.g. $ r = const$ or $ r = \ln \ln n$.
 Let $p = (r -1) (2r-1)$.
 Then there are sequences of polynomials $\tilde f_n \in Pol^{p + r +1}_{hom} (\F^{3n})$ whose coefficients are algebraic numbers, such that